acarril/acarril.github.io/_posts/2018-05-15-atom-hydrogen.md

 - Stata
 - LaTeX

+For this post I'll concentrate on the first three, because they can all be set up to interact with [Hydrogen](https://github.com/nteract/hydrogen), one of the coolest inventions since avocado on toast.

 <!--more-->

-# Installation and basic setup
+# Atom installation and basic setup

 Head over to [https://atom.io/](https://atom.io/) to download Atom for your operating system, and then install it.
 Upon first execution, you should be greeted with something like the following screenshot: